wallarm/product-documentation/docs/latest/admin-en/configuration-guides/allocate-resources-for-node.md

 # Allocating Resources for Wallarm Node

-The amount of memory allocated for the filtering node determines the quality and speed of request processing.
+The amount of memory and CPU resources allocated for the filtering node determines the quality and speed of request processing.
 These instructions describe the recommendations for filtering node memory allocation.

-In a filtering node there are two main memory consumers:
+In a filtering node there are two main memory and CPU consumers:

 * [Tarantool](#tarantool), also called **postanalytics module**.
 This is the local data analytics backend and the primary memory consumer in a filtering node.
 * [NGINX](#nginx) is the main filtering node and reverse proxy component.